 Content-driven web design is a method of website design that involves using content and page structure to inform visual design on a website.
 Which means what exactly?
 It means before you start sending your web designer photos, graphics, and color choices, you first need to think about what words you want on your website and in what order those words need to appear.

 The Principle Behind Content Strategy

-So content hierarchy is the principle to follow to ensure customer needs stay at the base of all website decisions.
-As you implement content-driven web design, constantly refer back to what information your target audience might be seeking to determine which information is the most important to prioritize on your site.
+Content hierarchy is the principle to follow to ensure customer needs stay at the base of all website decisions.
+As you implement content-driven web design, it’s best to constantly refer back to what information your target audience might be seeking in order to determine what information should be prioritized on your site.

 Why Use Content to Drive Your Website Design

 Using a content-first strategy is important for several reasons: